Wits Sterkfontein Caves

 Add to this the 115 steps you have to go down into the cave and then the 211 steps you have to climb up to get out!

-I should mention though, that these deterrents weren’t enough to stop a young 80 year old Italian signora tourist in our group from going underground!
+I should mention though, that these deterrents weren’t enough to stop a young 80 year old Italian signora tourist in our group from doing the underground tour!

 Numerous sinkholes allow both natural light and air into the cave and the temperature is a constant, cool 18° C (65° F) with very little humidity.